SEARCH UNIVERSITY LIBRARIES WEBSITE

 Box 5, as previously stated, contains drafts, proofs, and research notes for Leslie Stegh's centennial history of Trinity Lutheran Church.
 It also contains the church bulletins from 1983-1984 because their format changed, from letter size to legal size, in mid 1983.
-Audiovisual materials including maps and photographs of the church, its members and pastors, have been removed to either the audiovisual file (marked av in the inventory) or, in the case of oversized items, the horizontal file (marked hf in the inventory).
+Audiovisual materials including maps and photographs of the church, its members and pastors, have been removed to the audiovisual file (marked av in the inventory).

 The record of Trinity Lutheran Church is fairly comprehensive.
 It well illustrates the challenges, frustrations and the rewards faced by a self-governing group of believers, within the framework of a larger church body, over the span of a century.
 It will be of vital interest to church and Lutheran historians and also to local historians and genealogists.

 Church bulletins for 1983 and 1984 are located in Box 5 folders 5a and 5b respectively.
 These bulletins are oversized reflecting a format change in 1983.